Nbobertz/lcproblems_solutions/restofLeetcode/Journal_leet.md

 Was pretty easy to do.

 Working on monotomic stacks as they always trip me up.
 Did another and kinda got it.

+I need to get better at monotomic stacks